omgardner/qgis-land-value-code/readme.md

     - as such it is suboptimal for data cleaning
 - couldn't automatically delete a tmp table / view
 - can't import from a zip file containing .csv files
-    - this is why I needed to unzip in the Cloud Console
+    - this is why I needed to unzip in the Cloud Shell